Open PhD topics

 Apart from the topics listed below, also refer to this page for other open positions in the Cyber Security group.

 A hardware security anchor in a computing device is a hardware feature intended to make the platform more secure than can be achieved by software alone.
 Examples include: TPM, Intel SGX, ARM TrustZone, and platform security processors like the Google Titan chip.
-We have two PhD studentships associated with an EPSRC research project on hardware security anchors.
+We have a PhD studentship associated with an EPSRC research project on hardware security anchors.
 The objectives of the project are: